Process in Brief

 Step 1.0 – Pre-submission Planning Activities

 Either a drug manufacturer or a tumour group may submit an oncology drug to CADTH for review through the pCODR process.
 Before this submission is made, CADTH works with the manufacturer or tumour group ("the sponsor") to prepare them for the submission process.
 This preparation includes setting up supports to assist both sponsors and stakeholder groups through the review process, obtaining input from the Provincial Advisory Group (PAG), and notifying appropriate stakeholder groups of the pending review.
 It also involves determining the appropriate membership for the Clinical Guidance Panels and Economic Guidance Panel, as well as identifying additional resources and expertise that will take part in the review.
-This includes establishing either an ad hoc clinical panel or distributing a survey questionnaire to clinical leads affiliated with a provincial cancer agency with experience in the diagnosis and management of the condition for which the drug under review is indicated; all of this, to support the development of a provisional algorithm based on their clinical expertise.

 Step 2.0 – Preparing and Submitting a Request for Drug Review

 Sponsors must file submissions and resubmission in accordance with the content, format, and organization stipulated in the Procedures for the CADTH pan-Canadian Oncology Drug Review.
 All submissions and resubmissions filed by manufacturers for drugs are subject to an application fee.